Summer Intermediate School Policies

 • Disrupted school activities or otherwise willfully defied the valid authority of school personnel in the performance of their duties

-• Gang activity/involvement or any gang-related action/behavior that is damaging or disruptive to a safe and orderly school, including the wearing of apparel/insignias/accessories with gang connotations
+• Gang activity/involvement or any gang-related action/behavior that is damaging or disruptive to a safe and orderly school

 • Involvement (use, sale, furnishing, purchase, and/or possession) with alcohol